academe/omnipay-adyen/README.md

 The HPP reqeust will only authorise a payment.
 It still needs to be captured.
+Auto-capture *can* be turned on in the account control panel, but it will be off by default.
+It can also be turned on with a delay, so can auto-capture after a set number of days.

-Requesting a capture of the payment is done like this:
+Programatically requesting a capture of the payment is done like this:

 ```
 $gateway = Omnipay\Omnipay::create('Adyen\Hpp');